veeto

 Key Takeaways

-• Expands divorce restraining orders to prevent insurance policies from lapsing due to nonpayment starting 2027.
+• Expands temporary restraining orders in divorce cases to prevent insurance policies from lapsing starting January 2027.

-• Prohibits both parties from removing children from the state without written consent or court order.
+• Prohibits both parties from removing children from the state without written consent or court approval.

-• Requires 5-day advance notice to the other party for any extraordinary expenditures.
+• Requires 5-day advance notice to the other party before making any extraordinary expenditures.

 Summary